Internet protocol suite: Application layer

 The TCP/IP model does not consider the specifics of formatting and presenting data and does not define additional layers between the application and transport layers as in the OSI model (presentation and session layers).
 According to the TCP/IP model, such functions are the realm of libraries and application programming interfaces.
 The application layer in the TCP/IP model is often compared to a combination of the fifth (session), sixth (presentation), and seventh (application) layers of the OSI model.

 Application layer protocols are often associated with particular client–server applications, and common services have well-known port numbers reserved by the Internet Assigned Numbers Authority (IANA).
 For example, the HyperText Transfer Protocol uses server port 80 and Telnet uses server port 23.
 Clients connecting to a service usually use ephemeral ports, i.e., port numbers assigned only for the duration of the transaction at random or from a specific range configured in the application.

 At the application layer, the TCP/IP model distinguishes between user protocols and support protocols.
 Support protocols provide services to a system of network infrastructure.
 User protocols are used for actual user applications.
 For example, FTP is a user protocol and DNS is a support protocol.

 Although the applications are usually aware of key qualities of the transport layer connection such as the endpoint IP addresses and port numbers, application layer protocols generally treat the transport layer (and lower) protocols as black boxes which provide a stable network connection across which to communicate.
 The transport layer and lower-level layers are unconcerned with the specifics of application layer protocols.
 Routers and switches do not typically examine the encapsulated traffic, rather they just provide a conduit for it.
 However, some firewall and bandwidth throttling applications use deep packet inspection to interpret application data.
 An example is the Resource Reservation Protocol (RSVP).
 It is also sometimes necessary for Applications affected by NAT to consider the application payload.

 Layering evolution and representations in the literature

-The Internet Protocol Suite evolved through research and development funded over a period of time.
+The Internet protocol suite evolved through research and development funded over a period of time.
 In this process, the specifics of protocol components and their layering changed.
 In addition, parallel research and commercial interests from industry associations competed with design features.
-In particular, efforts in the International Organization for Standardization led to a similar goal, but with wider scope of networking in general.
-Efforts to consolidate the two principal schools of layering, which were superficially similar, but diverged sharply in detail, led independent text book authors to formulate abridging teaching tools.
+In particular, efforts in the International Organization for Standardization led to a similar goal, but with a wider scope of networking in general.
+Efforts to consolidate the two principal schools of layering, which were superficially similar, but diverged sharply in detail, led independent textbook authors to formulate abridging teaching tools.

 The following table shows various such networking models.
 The number of layers varies between three and seven.

 Some of the networking models are from textbooks, which are secondary sources that may conflict with the intent of RFC 1122 and other IETF primary sources.